neetika13/Project-Indian-spices/README.md

 ## Features

-This site contains several features
+This site contains several features as following:

 ### Existing features